isaacdew/industry/README.md

 {
     use WithIndustry;

-    protected $prompt = 'Suggest menu items for an italian restaurant.
-Return only the array of 10 menu item objects.';
+    protected $prompt = 'Suggest menu items for an italian restaurant.';

     public function definition(): array
     {